dockstore/dockstore-ui/app/docs/getting-started-with-cwl.md

 ![New Quay Repo](docs/quay_new_repo.png)

-You must match the name to what I was using previously, so in this case it's `briandoconnor` / `dockstore-tool-bamstats`.
+You must match the name to what I was using previously, so in this case it's `CancerCollaboratory` / `dockstore-tool-bamstats`.
 Also, Dockstore will only work with `Public` repositories currently.
 Notice I'm selecting "Link to a GitHub Repository Push", this is because we want Quay to automatically build our Docker image every time we update the repository on GitHub.
 Very slick!

 It will automatically prompt you to setup a "build trigger" after GitHub authenticates you.
-Here I select the GitHub repo for `briandoconnor/dockstore-tool-bamstats`.
+Here I select the GitHub repo for `CancerCollaboratory/dockstore-tool-bamstats`.

 ![Build Trigger](docs/build_trigger.png)